-Thanks to BetaGlide, Inshorts and StayGlad we had a network of people who were ready to help us.
-In the early days, we reached out to our network to seek feedback on the idea.
+Thanks to BetaGlide, Inshorts, and StayGlad we had a network of people who were ready to help us.
+In the early days, we reached out to our network to seek feedback on our recruiting software idea.
 As we developed the product, we would show mockups to these people.
-Once we got our product in beta, we reached out to our network again to see if anyone would be interested to use the product and we got an amazing response (even though the product was a bit buggy that time).
+Once we got our product in beta, we reached out to our network again to see if anyone would be interested to use the product and we got an amazing response (even though the product was a bit buggy at that time).

 Listing on various platforms

 As soon as we launched, we signed up on BetaList and submitted Recruiterflow.
-We also got Recruiterflow listed and rated by our customers on GetApp, Capterra, FinancesOnline etc. Getting good reviews from our early customers really helped us move up in the ranking.
+We also got Recruiterflow listed and rated by our customers on GetApp, Capterra, FinancesOnline, etc. Getting good reviews from our early satisfied customers really helped us move up in the ranking.

 Reposting blog posts across networks

-We would repost each blog we would write on our LinkedIn and Medium profile as native articles have more weight that sharing links.
+We would repost each blog we would write on our LinkedIn and Medium profiles as native articles have more weight than sharing links.
 This was to leverage our personal network on these platforms.

-We created customized slides for these blog posts and shared it on SlideShare.
+We created customized slides for these blog posts and shared them on SlideShare.

-All of these blog post where also shared on various recruiting communities to attract a large audience base.
+All of these blog posts were also shared on various recruiting communities to attract a large audience base.
 Some of these articles were featured on these platforms.
 This helped us get some good external traffic.

-While guest posting, make sure you reply actively on the comments on your article and also comment on similar articles.
+While guest posting, make sure you reply actively to the comments on your article and also comment on similar articles.

 Going a step further in supporting our customers